vaughnponcee/pixelands-bootstrap/README.md

 📥 Download & Play
 This bootstrapper is the launcher/downloader for Pixelands, a sandbox-style multiplayer game.
 It ensures you always have the latest version of the game, handles updates automatically, and gets you into the action with minimal setup.

-⚠️ Note: This is not the full game.
-The bootstrapper will download the latest game files when launched.

 🚀 How to Use
 Download the latest release from the Releases tab.

-Run the bootstrapper executable.
+Run the bootstrapper executable or APK.

 Let it download the latest version of Pixelands.